Friss/TwitchStream/README.md

 Create a website for your twitch stream with ease.

-Change `twitchusername` in `index.html` and `js/main.js` and it will automaticall include your twitch feed.
+Change `twitchusername` in `index.html` and `js/main.js` and it will automatically include your twitch feed.

 Demo: http://friss.github.io/TwitchStream/